 Director of Photography / Producer / Editor

 "Hustle like an underdog" - the words that Anthony Hunos strongly lives by.
 A Toronto-based cinematographer, director and editor, his love for filmmaking derived from his childhood hobby of shooting and editing homemade videos.
 Eager to turn his passion into something more, he graduated from the renowned Film and Television Production program at Humber College where he further honed his talents as a creative.

-As the co-founder of Dark Wolf Pictures, Anthony’s goal is to tell authentic stories.
-More importantly, Anthony aims to inspire and strengthen Asian representation in the film industry, and he hopes to be a continuous part of pushing diversity forward.
-His love for the arts and his ongoing desire for artistic collaboration are what he continues to take with him throughout his career.
+As the co-creator of Dark Wolf Pictures, Anthony’s goal is to tell authentic stories.
+More importantly, Anthony aims to inspire and strengthen Asian representation in the film industry and he hopes to be a continuous part of pushing diversity forward.

 A professional dancer and filmmaker, Talia Woodland is a multi-media artist from Whitehorse, Yukon.
 Wearing many creative hats, she feels adept both in front of and behind the camera.